 Her mother’s hands clench in fists at her sides.
 “Stop being so afraid, Maia.
 I’m trying to help you!”
-Her fading voice is suffocated into a whisper, the details of the mysterious city behind her are now illuminated through her gown.
+Her voice fades into a whisper.
+The details of the mysterious city behind her are now illuminated through her gown.
 “Hurry!”
 Her mother reaches out to her.

 The once placid ocean is now furious, sending countless massive crests of water hurling towards Maia.
-Her mother continues to call to her, and then she stops, suddenly mesmerized by something along the shore.
+Her mother continues to call to her, and then she stops, mesmerized by something along the shore.
 Her eyes narrow and her hands drape to her sides, placated like a rag doll.
-A smile curves up from her lip, and then she disappears completely.
+A smile curves up from her lips and then she disappears completely.

-Maia cries out, but her screams are immediately silenced.
-The ocean is still heaving massive swells at her feet, sending white explosions of water scattering into the wind, but the surges make no sound.
-There is no ruffling in the trees, no birds chirping along the shore.
-Panting, Maia’s gasps remain mute despite the adrenaline in her veins stealing the breath from her lungs.
-It is as if the air itself is being sucked into a void.
+Maia cries out but her screams are immediately silenced.
+The ocean is still heaving swells at her feet, sending white explosions of water scattering into the wind, but the surges make no sound.
+There is no rustling in the trees, no birds chirping along the shore.
+Maia’s gasps remain mute despite her adrenaline stealing the breath from her lungs.
+It’s as if the air itself is being sucked into a void.

 Soft laughter travels in waves across the barren expanse.
 Chills race up Maia’s spine as she recognizes the laughter as her own.
-She turns hesitantly to face a fierce young woman standing alone along the shore.
-Her delicate white gown ripples softly behind her as she steps with confidence towards Maia.
+She turns to face a fierce young woman standing alone along the shore, her delicate white gown rippling softly behind her.

 Maia pulls frantically at her own hair.
 Her long auburn waves have been replaced by a full head of red spirals.
 Wrapping her arms around herself, she trembles in her white gown.

 The two stand across from each other, mirror images, motionless and silent.
 Then the ghost reaches for Maia as a peculiar grin spreads wide across her face and Maia unleashes an earth-shattering wail.

 Shooting up in bed, Maia’s screams still pour from her lungs.
-Her clothing and sheets are once again soaked with sweat, her face streaked with tears.
+Her clothing is soaked with sweat, her face streaked with tears.
 She clutches at the sheets, gasping for air as her grandfather rushes to her side.